Do Go On - 127 - Escape From Colditz Castle

 Cool.

-and a walled 30-meter high medieval courtyard,
+and a walled 30 metre high medieval courtyard,

-so 30 meters high.
+so 30 metres high.

-So, a lot of the time they felt like they were always in shadow
+So a lot of the time they felt like they were always in shadow

 because the walls were so high.